princenyeche/machine-learning/README.md

   - Logistic Regression cost function
 - Gradient descent algorithm
 - Backpropagation
+- Forward propagation
 - Vectorization
+- Cost function
 - Broadcasting
+- Update parameters

-We'll employ the use of two Python libraries, `numpy` and `pandas`, for data wrangling and analysis.
+We'll employ the use of two Python libraries `numpy` and `pandas` for data wrangling and analysis.
 Then walk our way towards using `Pytorch` to build, train and evaluate deep learning models such as: